piergud/ComputerPlus/README.md

 - fixed "give ticket" animation. now the ticket should disappear in the right time
 - fixed incorrect time data source on arrest report view
 - added various checking and handling to prevent potential crashes.

+** Version 1.3.6.3 change list (contributed by BejoIjo)
+- new feature to create citation for stopped ped on foot
+- added compatibility to the peds stopped by Stop The Ped plugin
+- fixed bug on creating citation while the suspect is in player car back seat, the car model now will show "N/A"
+- reduced frequent crashes when opening ped info or vehicle info
+- added configuration option to enable/disable ped and vehicle images (only disable if you're still having crashes)